 Samsung Galaxy S20 FE 5G vs Google Pixel 7 Pro

 Here we compared two flagship smartphones: the 6.5-inch Samsung Galaxy S20 FE 5G (with Qualcomm Snapdragon 865 5G) that was released on September 23, 2020, against the Google Pixel 7 Pro, which is powered by Google Tensor G2 and came out 25 months after.
-On this page, you will find tests, full specs, strengths, and weaknesses of each of the gadgets.
+On this page, you will find tests, full specs, strengths, and weaknesses of each of the devices.

 Key differences